trekhleb/self-parking-car-evolution/README.md

 ![Self-parking cars at the beginning of the evolution](./public/01-cars-before-01.gif)

-**On 40th generation** the cars start learning what the self-parking is and start aiming to get closer to the parkin spot (although hitting the other cars along the way):
+**On the 40th generation** the cars start learning what the self-parking is and start aiming to get closer to the parkin spot (although hitting the other cars along the way):

 ![Self-parking car in ](./public/02-car-after-01.gif)